Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment options for bilateral intraocular retinoblastoma include the following:

 Intraocular tumor burden is usually asymmetrical, and treatment is dictated by the most advanced eye.
-Systemic therapy is generally selected on the basis of the eye with more extensive disease.
+Systemic therapy is generally selected based on the eye with more extensive disease.
 Treatment options described for unilateral disease may be applied to one or both affected eyes in patients with bilateral disease.
-While up-front enucleation of an advanced eye and risk-adapted adjuvant chemotherapy may be required, a more conservative approach using primary chemoreduction with close monitoring for response and aggressive local treatment is usually the treatment of choice.
+While up-front enucleation of an advanced eye and risk-adapted adjuvant chemotherapy may be required, a more conservative approach using primary chemoreduction and aggressive local treatments with close monitoring for response is usually the treatment of choice.
 EBRT is now reserved for patients whose eyes do not respond adequately to primary systemic or intra-arterial chemotherapy and local consolidation.[

 Several large centers have published trial results that used systemic chemotherapy in conjunction with aggressive local consolidation for patients with bilateral disease.[